-In order to assess the limitations of using request rate as a control knob for scaling capacity, we ran AutoScale-- on the Dual phase trace with a 2x request size (meaning that our request size is now 240ms as opposed to the 120ms size we have used thus far).
-Since AutoScale-- does not detect an increase in request size, and thus doesn't provision for this, its T{95} shoots up ($T{95} = 51, 601ms$).
-This is also true for the Reactive and Predictive policies, as can be seen in Tables 4 and 5 for the case of increased request size and in Table 6 for the case of slower servers.
+In order to assess the limitations of using request rate as a feedback signal for scaling capacity, we ran AutoScale-- on the Dual phase trace with a 2x request size (meaning that our request size is now 240ms as opposed to the 120ms size we have used thus far).
+Since AutoScale-- does not detect an increase in request size, and thus doesn't provision for this, its $\mathbf{T{95}}$ shoots up ($\mathbf{T{95}} = 51, 601ms$).
+This is also true for the Reactive and Predictive policies, as can be seen in Tables V and VI for the case of increased request size and in Table VII for the case of slower servers.

-Figure 10 shows measured 95% ile response time at a single server versus request rate for different request sizes.
+Figure 11 shows measured 95%ile response time at a single server versus request rate for different request sizes.
 It is clear that while each server can handle 60 req/s without violating the T{95} SLA for a 1x request size, the T{95} shoots up for the 2x and 4x request sizes.
 An obvious way to solve this problem is to determine the request size.
 However, it is not easy to determine the request size since the size is usually not known ahead of time.
 Trying to derive the request size by monitoring the response times doesn't help either since response times are usually affected by queueing delays.
-Thus, we need to come up with a better control knob than request rate or request size.
+Thus, we need to come up with a better feedback signal than request rate or request size

-4.2 A better control knob that's still not quite right
+4.2.
+A Better Feedback Signal that's Still not Quite Right

-We propose using the number of requests in the system, n{sys} , as the control knob for scaling up capacity rather than the request rate.
+We propose using the number of requests in the system, n{sys} , as the feedback signal for scaling up capacity rather than the request rate.
 We assert that n{sys} more faithfully captures the dynamic state of the system than the request rate.
-If the system is under-provisioned either because the request rate is too high or because the request size is too big or because the servers have slowed down, n{sys} will tend to increase.
+If the system is underprovisioned either because the request rate is too high or because the request size is too big or because the servers have slowed down, n{sys} will tend to increase.
 If the system is over-provisioned, n{sys} will tend to decrease below some expected level.
 Further, calculating n{sys} is fairly straightforward; many modern systems (including our Apache load balancer) already track this value, and it is instantaneously available.